broadsage/.github/profile/README.md

 - 💰 **Save More** - 40-60% lower infrastructure costs through optimized images
 - 🔒 **Reduce Risk** - 95% CVE reduction with fortress-grade hardening

-## Security Partnership 🛡️

-We partner with [Snyk](https://snyk.io/) as part of their Secure Developer Program, receiving a complimentary Enterprise License for our container projects.
-This partnership enables us to maintain a rigorous security posture through:

-- Continuous vulnerability scanning
-- Automated remediation workflows
-- Detailed compliance reporting
-- Security best practices enforcement
-- Regular security audits

 ### Project Classification System

 This organization houses many of the Open Source projects we develop and maintain for the community.
 Each project is categorized with clear labels: